 I forced myself to trust.

 I didn’t trust anyone.
-I made my first thought be trusting and not doubt the actions of those who love me.
+I made my first thought to be trusting and not doubt the actions of those who love me.
 I learned how to take the compliments.
 If you’re anything like me, it’s difficult to accept praise from other people.
 I instantly thought, “They are wrong.”
-I stopped brushing it off, or discounting their remarks.
-Instead I give them a sincere thank you and take it to heart.
+I stopped brushing it off or discounting their remarks.
+Instead, I give them a sincere thank you and take it to heart.

 I disengaged from all negativity.

 This was a tough one.
 I removed all negative people from my life and my inner circle.
 People I cared about.
 Yes, even family.
 If I didn’t like something or if I got mad, I spoke up for myself.
 I didn’t just accept that I deserved the negative thing whatever it was.

 I disengaged from social media.
 I still use it but I limit my time on it.
 I changed the thought process when reading it.
 I don’t read any negative posts.
 I don’t read posts that speak to my self-worth, unless it is a positive message.
 Even then I limit what I let my mind absorb.
 I wanted positively to become my automatic thought.
 I am in control of my reactions and thoughts.

 I focused on the positive.